shinbutou/autodidact_crawler/README.md

 # ReadMe
-The repository is dedicated to an online course for web crawler in Python.
+The repository is dedicated to an autodidact course for web crawler in Python.